 Want to suck up excess moisture without risking your health more?
 Turn to Eva-Dry, we create effective dehumidifiers without compromising your family’s health.

 Mini dehumidifiers can be plugged into the wall and can be placed nearly anywhere without the health risks associated with calcium chloride.
-The added benefit is that the device removes the moisture stored in the gel so you can use it again and again.
+The added benefit is that the device removes the moisture stored in the desiccant so you can use it again and again.

 Check out EVA-DRY Dehumidifiers and provide your home, boat, or RV with moisture control solutions that are safe and convenient.
 Safely fit an EVA-DRY mini dehumidifier anywhere in your home and breathe easy again.